Shifting to a Modern Enterprise Content Management System

 8) Migration with Everteam…

 Everteam has built a very good reputation over its 25 years’ experience in the field with user experience at the center of all implementations.
-Migrating to an Everteam Solution will provide you many competitive advantages that would make you wish you migrated a long time ago.
+Migrating to an Everteam ECM Solution will provide you many competitive advantages that would make you wish you migrated a long time ago.
 All our clients have the same solution version customized to fit their individual business needs.
-Our solutions which are proven solutions worldwide are well in sync with the latest technologies in the field of ECM.
+Our worldwide proven enterprise content management solutions are well in sync with the latest technologies in the field of ECM.
 With an average of two months implementation time frame, your organization can will get a modern browser-based interface, with improved performance and user experience.
 Everteam has offices all over the MENA region to offer customers a direct level of support sparing them the hassle of dealing with resellers who tend to make the experience unpleasant.

 But wait, there is a simpler way!
 With Everteam, you don’t have to migrate, you can simply archive your legacy!